rossmacarthur/latex-templates/thesis/README.md

 # LaTeX Thesis Template

-## General

-This is a LaTeX template made for my undergraduate engineering thesis at the University of Cape Town.
-It is based on Mohohlo Tsoeu's report template for EEE4022S and John-Philip Taylor's report template for EEE4084F.
-The recommended compiler is pdfTeX or LuaTeX.
+Template made for my undergraduate engineering thesis at UCT.
+Recommended compiler is pdfLaTeX.

 Basic global information such as author and thesis title can be changed in the `main.tex` file.
 The bibliography has been set to adhere to the IEEE standard and BibTeX entries can be placed in the References.bib file.
-Pages that are automatically included or setup in the template are: Cover page, Declaration, Abstract, Acknowledgments, Table of Contents, List of Figures, Code Listings, Nomenclature, Appendices.
+Pages that are automatically included or setup in the template are: Cover page, Declaration, Abstract, Acknowledgments, Table of Contents, List of Figures, List of Tables, Listings, Nomenclature, Appendices.

 ## Commands